Category Archives: 2019 Films

 The film does not reinvent the wheel, conventionally steering the course.
 The superstitious elements become hokey and unbelievable, but the film has enough momentum to offer a solid product, especially pleasing to genre fans.

-When a young nurse (Elizabeth Lail) downloads an app that claims to predict exactly when a person is going to die, it tells her she only has three days to live.
+When a young nurse (Elizabeth Lail) downloads an app that claims to predict precisely when a person is going to die, it tells her she only has three days to live.
 With time ticking away and death closing in, she must find a way to save her life before time runs out.

-Director, Justin Dec, a newcomer to the cinema, does not waste any time beginning the action, as events debut at a college keg party.
-A group of revelers decides to play a drinking game after downloading the new Countdown app which is supposed to determine how long you have left to live.
+Director Justin Dec, a newcomer to the cinema, does not waste any time beginning the action, as events debut at a college keg party.
+A group of revelers decides to play a drinking game after downloading the new Countdown app, which is supposed to determine how long you have left to live.

 Thinking the app is a joke, unlucky Courtney (Anne Winters) is startled to see that she has only three hours to live.
 After refusing to drive home with her drunken boyfriend, Ethan, she is murdered at home by an evil spirit, while Ethan crashes his car, a tree spearing through the seat that Courtney would have been sitting in.

-With this sequence, the audience is hooked as the pacing is well maintained.
+With this sequence, the audience is hooked, as the pacing is well-maintained.
 With the app clock ticking down dangerously towards zero, a theme heavily promoted throughout the film, we can’t wait to see how or if Courtney is killed.

 Red herrings, like a man following her or a shower curtain that moves, are presented for good suspense.
 Assumed to be the “main girl”, Courtney’s death is surprising, and the main title then appears, fooling the audience.
 There is more to come.